chinnichaitanya/spellwise/README.md

 Both the above algorithm use an underlying [Trie](https://www.wikiwand.com/en/Trie) based dictionary for efficient storage and fast computation!
 The implementations of both Edit-distance and Editex algorithms are inspired from the amazing article [Fast and Easy Levenshtein distance using a Trie, by Steve Hanov](http://stevehanov.ca/blog/?id=114).

+## Installation

+To be updated soon!

+## Usage

+To be updated soon!

 ## Memory and Time profiling

-The following are the statistics upon running the algorithms on MacBook Pro, 2.4 GHz Quad-Core Intel Core i5 with 16 GB RAM.
+The following are the statistics upon running the following tasks on MacBook Pro, 2.4 GHz Quad-Core Intel Core i5 with 16 GB RAM.

 | Task                                                                   |   Memory   | Time (in milliseconds) | Remarks                 |
 | :--------------------------------------------------------------------- | :--------: | :--------------------: | :---------------------- |